 LOFT, FREDERICK OGILVIE (known in Mohawk as Onondeyoh, meaning “beautiful mountain”), lumberman, journalist, civil servant, author, activist, army officer, and Mohawk pine tree chief; b.
 3 Feb.
 1861 on the Six Nations Reserve, Upper Canada, son of George Rokwaho Loft and Ellen Smith; m. late June 1898 Affa Northcote Geare (d.
 21 May 1945) in Toronto, and they had three daughters; d. there 5 July 1934.

-Fred Loft's parents belonged to the Christian community, the largest religious group among the Six Nations of the Grand River.
-The Iroquois there contained two distinct religious worlds: the Mohawk, Oneida, Tuscarora, and Iroquois allies such as the Delaware accepted Protestant Christianity; the Seneca and Onondaga adhered to the code of Skanyátaí.yoˀ (Handsome Lake), the Seneca prophet associated with traditional Iroquoian religious practices in the early 19th century.
-The other Iroquois tribe, the Cayuga, included both Christian and Handsome Lake (or Longhouse) adherents.
+Fred Loft’s parents belonged to the Christian community, the largest religious group among the Six Nations of the Grand River.
+The Iroquois (Haudenosaunee) there contained two distinct religious worlds: the Mohawk, Oneida, Tuscarora, and Iroquois allies such as the Delaware accepted Protestant Christianity; the Seneca and Onondaga adhered to the code of Skanyátaí.yoˀ (Handsome Lake), the Seneca prophet associated with traditional Iroquoian religious practices in the early 19th century.
+The other Iroquois nation, the Cayuga, included both Christian and Handsome Lake (or Longhouse) adherents.
 Generally, the Christians promoted adjustment to the larger society, through the adoption of commercial agriculture and education in English, while the Longhouse people championed the old customs of the Six Nations.

 Loft’s mother, Ellen Smith (Konwajonhondyon, meaning “left alone by the fire”), gave her children English and Iroquoian names.
 She was the granddaughter of Oneida Joseph, a well-known warrior under Joseph Brant [Thayendanegea*] in the American Revolutionary War.
 Her father, Peter Smith, a prosperous Mohawk farmer, served in the 1850s as the Six Nations’ interpreter.
 When Ellen was quite young, her mother died and her father married a granddaughter of Brant.
 In terms of social prominence, the Smiths stood at the top level of Christian Iroquois society.
 Their guests included American ethnographer Lewis Henry Morgan, who called in 1850 along with Ely Samuel Parker, his Iroquois assistant and a future general in the American army.
 Ellen, who remembered the visit for the rest of her life, had married in 1849 George Loft, a Mohawk from the Tyendinaga Reserve on the Bay of Quinte near Belleville.
 As a wedding present her father gave the couple a small farm, Forest Home, in the northeast corner of the Six Nations territory.